 Originally drafted by the California Angels in the 32nd round of the 1970 amateur draft, Krukow did not sign, opting to attend Cal Poly San Luis Obispo instead.
 In three years there, he posted a 1.94 ERA, which is still a school record.
 Behind Hall of Famer Ozzie Smith and Thornton Lee, he is perhaps the third-most prominent major leaguer to come out of Cal Poly.

 Krukow was then chosen by the Chicago Cubs in the eighth round of the 1973 amateur draft and made his pro debut that summer with the GCL Cubs, going 4-3 and leading the Gulf Coast League with 80 strikeouts.
 After playing for the Wichita Aeros in 1976, he earned a September call-up to the majors, appearing in 2 games for the Cubs.
-He earned a spot in the Chicago rotation the following year, going 8-14 with a 4.40 ERA.
+He earned a spot in the Chicago rotation the following year, 1977, going 8-14 with a 4.40 ERA.
 He remained with the team for five full seasons, averaging 9 wins a year.
-Following the 1981 season, he was traded to the Philadelphia Phillies for Keith Moreland, Dickie Noles, and Dan Larson.
+Following the 1981 season, he was traded to the Philadelphia Phillies for Keith Moreland, Dickie Noles and Dan Larson.
 In 33 starts for the Phillies in 1982, he went 13-11 with a 3.12 ERA.

 Krukow was then dealt again, this time to the San Francisco Giants.
 He posted a winning percentage just under .500 in his first three years with the Giants, before having his finest season in 1986.
 That year, he went 20-9 with a career-best 3.05 ERA and a career-high 178 strikeouts.
-He appeared in the All-Star Game, pitching a scoreless ninth inning, and finished third in Cy Young Award voting behind Mike Scott and Fernando Valenzuela.
+He appeared in the All-Star Game, pitching a scoreless 9th inning, and finished third in Cy Young Award voting behind Mike Scott and Fernando Valenzuela.
 He struggled with the Giants in 1987, going 5-6 with a 4.80 ERA.
-However, he pitched well in the postseason, starting Game Four of the NLCS and earning a complete-game win.
+However, he pitched well in the postseason, starting Game 4 of the NLCS and earning a complete-game win.
 He remained with San Francisco through 1989, when his career was ended because of arm trouble.

 Notable Achievements